gbv/jskos-cli/README.md

 npm install -g jskos-cli
 ```

+This provides two commands, `jskos-validate` and `jskos-convert` (see below).

-Requires at least Node 10.
+Requires at least Node.js 10.

 ## Usage